n8n-io/n8n-docs/docs/nodes/creating-nodes/node-review-checklist.md

 ## Errors and Outputs

 - [ ] Ensure empty API responses return `{ success: true }`.
-- [ ] Ensure the error responses are handled and displayed correctly (e.g.: malformed requests, requests with invalid credentials) and use the current format.
+- [ ] Ensure the error responses are handled and displayed correctly (e.g., malformed requests, requests with invalid credentials) and use the current format.
 You can check this by making failing requests to the API.
-- [ ] Check if the response can be simplified.
+- [ ] Check if the response can be simplified and add a simplify function (e.g., [SecurityScorecard node](https://github.com/n8n-io/n8n/blob/master/packages/nodes-base/nodes/SecurityScorecard/GenericFunctions.ts).
 - [ ] Ensure the response from `Create` is consistent with `Get`.
 - [ ] Ensure the response from `Get All` is consistent with `Get`.